Fonta1n3/FullyNoded/Docs/Lightning.md

 For invoices, Fully Noded by default creates on-chain invoice's from your Bitcoin Core node, tap the lightning bolt to create a lightning invoice, you can add optional amount (btc) and label for the bolt11 invoices.

 ### Balances
-Fully Noded no longer differentiates between hot and cold balances.
-Your balances now shows an on-chain 🔗 balance and a lightning ⚡️ balance.
+Balances shows an on-chain 🔗  and lightning ⚡️ balance.

 ### Transaction history
 The transaction history will automatically show any lightning related on-chain transactions (deposits/withdraws to your lightning wallet) as well as your Bitcoin Core wallet's on-chain transaction.